liferay-design/liferay.design/src/markdown/careers/latam/associate-product-designer.md

 ### What can we offer you?

-* Salary package commensurate with qualifications and experience
+* Salary package commensurate with qualifications and experience (13 payments)
+* Health insurance (100% coverage for you and 50% for your relatives)
+* Life insurance
+* Macbook Pro for personal and professional use
-* R$ 1.000 and 40 hours per year to volunteer at a nonprofit of your choice
+* 40 hours per year to volunteer at a nonprofit of your choice
 * 22 working days of vacation
-* Macbook Pro for personal and professional use
-* Flexible working hours
-* Health and dental insurance
-* Meal vouchers
-* Transportation vouchers
-* Profit sharing plan (PPR)
-* Annual investment for courses, training, and conferences
-* Contact lens coverage
-* Childcare coverage plan
-* Laundry service
-* Office boy service
+* Learning budget up to 16.920 MXN/year
 * Room to assume responsibility and grow professionally
 * Be part of a great team and work with designers around the world
 * Work in a company that has strong executive support for Design